Nazarah/ms-powerplatform-aibuilder-object-detection/README.md

 ## ⚙️ Used Services

-1. MS Power Platform AI Builder: AI-enabled business solutions can be built quickly for streamlining workflows.
+1. **MS Power Platform AI Builder**: AI-enabled business solutions can be built quickly for streamlining workflows.
 Comes with MS Copilot to enhance productivity.
 Usecases include (but not limited to) document processing (invoice processing, email analysis, document dematerialization, etc.) and object identifications (object counting, brand logo recognition, object recognition and learning, etc.)
-2. MS Power Platform Power Apps: Enables to build professional business solutions with low/no code development.
+2. **MS Power Platform Power Apps**: Enables to build professional business solutions with low/no code development.
 Two types of applications, model-driven and canvas, can be implemented from scratch or with the help of MS Copilot
-3. MS Power Platform Power Automate: Allows to optimize business processes by end-to-end automation.
+3. **MS Power Platform Power Automate**: Allows to optimize business processes by end-to-end automation.
 It is scalable to extend across the organization with built-in security, governence and 360 degree monitoring.
 Automated processes can be integrated  with Power Apps, Copilots, websites, etc.

 ## 💭 Prior Preparations
 - Signing up to MS Power Platform using a work or school account from Microsoft.
 The account might already have a trial license associated to use the Power Platform services.